ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Conclusion

-Nowadays a mainstream web server needs to handle millions of simultaneous connections.
-When trying to achieve similar performance in JVMs, it is the threads that are the bottleneck.
-When a mainstream Java web server stops being unable to handle several thousand concurrent connections, it still has plenty of other available resources: sockets, memory, and CPU time.

-Using asynchronous solutions such as asynchronous Servlet APIs or reactive web runtimes such as Netty or Undertow does not solve the problem completely.
-Such reactive applications work well only when all pipelines from the web server to the storage are reactive and non-blocking.
-However, there are still a lot of synchronous HTTP clients, databases, message brokers, etc. around because such reactive applications are harder to develop, debug, and understand.
+Virtual threads are intended for the implementation of virtual parallelism when a programmer has access to millions of units of concurrency that have a known _Thread_ class.
+Virtual threads are intended to replace platform streamers in those applications that spend most of their time blocked on I/O operations.

+To summarize, these design features make virtual streams effective in these situations:

+* virtual threads are _user-mode_ threads, so the overhead of their creation and _context switching_ is negligible
+* the core Java library has been refactored to make I/O operations non-blocking
+* the virtual thread stack is much smaller and dynamically resizable

-Java _virtual threads_ are an attempt to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_ on the same hardware.
+Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
 Considerable work has been done in the Java core library to make the existing threading and I/O classes compatible with virtual threads.
 For _your_ application to benefit from the use of virtual threads, you should follow known guidelines.
-As a rule of thumb, to benefit from virtual threads your application must have thousands of threads performing intensive blocking I/O operation.
+Also, remember that third dependencies used in your applications must also be refactored to become compatible with virtual threads.